aadyagoel14/24-788-Mini-Project-Breast-Cancer-Classification-CBIS-DDSM/README.md

 2. Load each saved model
 3. Evaluate on the test set (accuracy, AUC, precision, recall, F1)
 4. Regenerate all figures: confusion matrices, ROC curves, metric comparison bar chart
+5. Note: training_curves.png and convergence_analysis.png require the training history objects, which are only available during the original training run and cannot be reconstructed from checkpoints alone.
+These figures are included as static assets in the repository.
+To fully reproduce them, run the main training notebook mini-project-intro-to-deep-learning.ipynb on Kaggle.

 ---